jelmd/acme-ksh/docs/setup-example.md

 On any other webserver
 ======================
-Redirect /.well-known/acme-challenge/ to the webserver above with the same path.
+Redirect /.well-known/acme-challenge/ an every host you wanna get a certificate for to the webserver above with the same path, e.g. using apache httpd, nginx, or anything else, which listens on port 80 and is able to answer such request with a redirect.

 E.g. on Apache httpd one may add the following snippet to the [virtual] site
 config:
 ```